flux-framework/flux-core/doc/man1/flux-jobs.rst

 abbreviated as CD, F, CA, and TO respectively.

-The job status is a user friendly mix of both, a job is always in one of the following statuses: DEPEND, SCHED, RUN, CLEANUP, COMPLETED, FAILED, CANCELED, or TIMEOUT.
-Under the *status_abbrev* field name, these are abbreviated as D, S, R, C, CD, F, CA, and TO respectively.
+The job status is a user friendly mix of both, a job is always in one of the following statuses: DEPEND, PRIORITY, SCHED, RUN, CLEANUP, COMPLETED, FAILED, CANCELED, or TIMEOUT.
+Under the *status_abbrev* field name, these are abbreviated as D, P, S, R, C, CD, F, CA, and TO respectively.

 .. _flux_jobs_output_format: